Zhuoyuan1/jinstall/README.md

-From a repository of files (typically put under version control) and according to rules (described in `Jinstall` files), **jinstall** creates symbolic links or hard links of those files where you want them to be.
+From a repository of files (typically put under version control) and according to rules (described in `Jinstall` files), **jinstall** creates symbolic links or hard links or copy of those files where you want them to be.

 **jinstall** was primarily designed to automate the process of installing *dotfiles*, but it can be used for anything that requires installing files.